 all the summer events were at grandma and grandpa’s: christmas, the 4th of july, hay hauling. which was the day that all the extended family came and loaded up the baled hay from the pastures onto a truck and then unloaded it into the barn for the winter. it was a hot, appetite-inducing job. we would eat homegrown beef burgers (the ultimate result of all that hay!), grandma’s famous potato salad (just the right amount of mustard), rich bar cookies and best of all, homemade ice cream. and of course feasting at grandma and grandpa’s on holidays has really shaped what i think of as “traditional” when it comes to thanksgiving, etc. you just can’t top grandma’s buttery stuffing. or pecan pie. she did buy cranberry sauce in a can though. ha.

-i learned all the essentials from my mom. and i will always be indebted to her. i had so much time to learn because as a home schooled family, we ate three homemade meals a day. we hardly ever went to a restaurant. (and why would we?) by age 8 or so i was making meals while my mom put her feet up and read a book. i remember being put out by this. why did mom get to rest and relax while i had to work? (my 8-year-old mind couldn’t fathom the amount of work it took for her to raise four kids and teach them all school and run the household. but i’m so thankful for it now.) in her kitchen i learned everything i needed to know: quick breads, yeast doughs, pastry crust. bechamel, roux, de-glazing. dicing, julienning. caramelizing, braising. cakes, meringues (and how to spell them), puddings, mousses. how not to crack a cheesecake, how not to baste a turkey, how not to overcook seafood.
+i learned all the essentials from my mom. and i will always be indebted to her. i had so much time to learn because as a home schooled family, we ate three homemade meals a day. we hardly ever went to restaurants. by age 8 or so i was making meals while my mom put her feet up and read a book. i remember being put out by this: why did mom get to rest and relax while i had to work? (my 8-year-old mind couldn’t fathom the amount of work it took for her to raise four kids and teach them all school and run the household. but i’m so thankful for it now.) in her kitchen i learned everything i needed to know: quick breads, yeast doughs, pastry crust. bechamel, roux, de-glazing. dicing, julienning. caramelizing, braising. cakes, meringues (and how to spell them), puddings, mousses. how not to crack a cheesecake, how not to baste a turkey, how not to overcook seafood.

 i have a lot to learn, but i get really stoked about cooking! i’m looking forward to sharing some of the things i know with you.